Grassroots initiative keeps Grand River whitewater park idea afloat

 A grassroots initiative to bring the rapids back to the Grand River and establish a whitewater kayaking and canoeing park from Riverside Park through downtown Grand Rapids is moving ahead, carried by a current of community support.

-Grand Rapids White Water is the brainchild of Chip Richards, who invited other board members, including Chris Muller.
-Muller returned to Grand Rapids after five years in Washington D.C.
-He missed the thrill of whitewater kayaking on the Potomac, which was easily accessible because of "park and play" areas.
+Grand Rapids White Water is the brainchild of Chris Muller, who returned to Grand Rapids after five years in Washington D.C.
+Muller missed the thrill of whitewater kayaking on the Potomac, which was easily accessible because of “park and play” areas.

 “After work, I’d go home and get my boat and within an hour I’d be paddling some great whitewater,” he says.
 “But on the Grand it’s really too dangerous to go over the Fourth Street dam (also known as the Sixth Street dam) by Fish Ladder Park, so you can’t go from Riverside Park and end up down by Grand Valley (State University).”